mhbeals/BL19thC_Reprints/README.md

 #### Formatted Matching Reports

 The Formatted Matching Reports directory contain manifests of reprints from the British Library's 19th Century Newspapers Collection, reformatted for use in the Reprint Mapper.
+The python script to reformat the manifest is available [here](https://github.com/mhbeals/BL19thC_Reprints/blob/master/Raw%20Matching%20Reports/copyfindtoreprintmapperregex.py).
 Each manifest contains a list of matches from a single year formatted into the following columns:

 1. Perfect Match
 2. Left Match